 It is mandatory to have a Local Sponsor if you plan to establish a company on the mainland.
 However, this requirement has been done away with in the case of companies established in free zones.
+If you are planning to open your company on the mainland and need help finding a Local Sponsor in Dubai, we can be of assistance.

 According to UAE law, the Local Sponsor (sometimes referred to as Local Partner) must be a UAE national and own 51% of your company.
 He/She assumes the legal responsibility associated with the running of your business.
 He/She will represent your company in all Government-related matters, such as when it comes to getting a Business License to operate.